The NHS urgently needs O type blood. Please book an appointment to donate.

 NHS England's decision

-On Thursday 14 March 2024 leaders for NHS England (London and South East regions) selected Evelina London Children's Hospital to be the future location of the Principal Treatment Centre for children's cancer services.
+On Thursday 14 March 2024, after thoroughly considering the evidence, leaders for NHS England (London and South East regions) selected Evelina London Children's Hospital to be the future location of the children's cancer Principal Treatment Centre.

 We'll keep these web pages updated as we work on the safe transfer of services.
 If you would like to get involved in shaping the new services, visit our get involved page or contact the team at ChildrensCancer@gstt.nhs.uk.